skypilot-org/skypilot/docs/source/reference/yaml-spec.rst

     # files are synced to the remote VM with `rsync`.
 Please consider using Sky
     # Storage to transfer large datasets and files.
     #
-    # If a .gitignore file (or a .git/info/exclude file) exists anywhere within
+    # If a .gitignore file (or a .git/info/exclude file) exists in the working
-    # the working directory tree, the behavior will match git's behavior for
-    # finding and using gitignore files.
-Files and directories included in a
+    # directory, files and directories listed in those files will be ignored.
-    # .gitignore file will be ignored by Sky.
     workdir: ~/my-task-code

     # Number of nodes (optional) to launch including the head node.
 If not